 Next up are the benefits related to risk management and compliance.
 Unfortunately, these benefits usually get short-changed in the context of a business case.
 Yes, they get mentioned, but the discussion is brief and doesn’t include any hard numbers.

-This is a big miss given the fact that reduced risk is often one of the most valuable contributions made by a records management program!
+This is a missed opportunity, given the fact that reduced risk is often one of the most valuable contributions made by a records management program.

 It pays to quantify the value of risk management and compliance